Decoherence Effects in a Three-Level System under Gaussian Process: Main Results

+Fig.\ref{OU NOISE graphs} shows the dynamics of the purity and von Neumann entropy for the single qutrit system when coupled to the classical field generating $\mathcal{OU}_n$.
+The degrading quality of the $\mathcal{OU}_n$ is shown by comparing the initial purity and coherence with the latter.
+The loss caused by the current noise has resulted in monotonous functions over time with no revivals.
+The current monotonic decay under $\mathcal{OU}_n$ contradicts the findings of bipartite and hybrid qubit-qutrit state dynamics given in \cite{Rossi, BenedettiC} where evident revivals of coherence have been detected.
 The initial encoded purity, coherence, and information are not fully lost, and the saturation threshold is reached.
 The measures' maximum and minimum values are comparable, and there is a single saturation level for all $g$ values.
-As a result, the findings are consistent and valid.
-By comparing Figs.$\ref{Fluctuations without noise}$, $\ref{noise applied figure}$ and $\ref{OU NOISE graphs}$, it is easy to determine that this noise has a dominant character to suppress oscillation and preservation capacity of the system.
-We noticed that as compared to the previously investigated systems in \cite{Kenfack-OU, Buscemi,Rossi-2}, the single qutrit system has exhibited superior preservation capacity.
-Aside from that, raising the noise parameter $g$ causes the purity, coherence and information to decay faster.
+By comparing Figs.\ref{Fluctuations without noise}, \ref{noise applied figure} and \ref{OU NOISE graphs}, it is easy to determine that this noise has a dominant character to suppress oscillation and preservation capacity of the system.
+We noticed that as compared to the previously investigated systems in \cite{Kenfack-OU, Buscemi, Rossi-2, ATTA-PLFG, ATTA-PROBE}, the single qutrit system exhibited superior preservation capacity.
+Aside from that, raising the noise parameter $g$ caused the initial encoded purity, coherence, and information to decay faster.
 As seen, the slopes move towards the red end with increasing values of $g$, suggesting greater degradation.
 However, by limiting $g$ as minimal as possible, the optimal smaller decay can be produced.
 In contrast to $\mathcal{FG}_n$, the present noise phase has shown to have a lower deteriorating character for the memory properties of the system, as the preservation time encountered in the current case is longer.
+Like the $\mathcal{G}_n$, the $\mathcal{OU}_n$ has the same large range in terms of $g$.
+The dephasing effects because of the superposition of the $\mathcal{OU}_n$ over the system's phase is lesser than that of the $\mathcal{FG} n$.
+This is owing to $\mathcal{OU}_n$'s exploitable noise phase, which was not possible in the case of $\mathcal{FG}_n$.
+With $g=\{1,3,10\}$, the corresponding $\beta$-function amounts as $\beta=\{1.13534, 1.66749,1.9\}$.